 2. Data filters (optional).
 Use these to select particular data of interest.

 3. Subplot by (optional).
 One plot will be produced for each unique value of this variable

 4. Results.
-Left-click or click-and-drag to choose setter or receiver position on court.
+Left-click or click-and-drag on the court plot to choose setter or receiver position.

 This app allows the setting patterns in a data set to be explored interactively.
 Coaches can use this to look for patterns in a team or player's setting choices under particular circumstances (e.g. when the serve goes to particular areas of the court, or late in a close set, or off a perfect transition pass.)

 The app can make use of two forms of position information: zones (1-9, the standard DataVolley zones) or court coordinates.
 Be aware that not all data sets have been scouted with complete position information.
 This app variously uses the receiver position, setter position, and set destination (attacker position) information.